jakhon37/custom_object_segmentation/README.md

 ```
 python eval.py
 ```
-to test differet images, open eval.py file and specify your data path
+to test differet images, open eval.py file and specify your data path you can chack test result  in "output" folder.